zerofarias/botWhatsapp/README.md

 # WhatsApp Customer Care Platform

 Full stack workspace for building a multi-operator WhatsApp service desk on top of **WPPConnect**.
-It contains a Node.js/Express backend (TypeScript) and a Vue 3 + Vite frontend with a WhatsApp-like interface for agents, a visual flow builder and automatic chat closing policies.
+It contains a Node.js/Express backend (TypeScript) and a React 18 + Vite frontend with a WhatsApp-like interface for agents, a visual flow builder and automatic chat closing policies.

 ---

 ## Key Features

 - **Session-based authentication** (no JWT): Express-session persisted in MySQL via Prisma store.
-- **Role-aware access control**: `ADMIN`, `SUPERVISOR`, `OPERATOR` with dynamic area membership.
+- **Role-aware access control**: `ADMIN`, `SUPERVISOR`, `SUPPORT`, `SALES`, `OPERATOR` with dynamic area membership and load-balancing by workload.
+- **Complete conversation history**: all bot, contact and operator messages are persisted with delivery state, timestamps and external identifiers.
-- **Areas & automatic routing**: assign flows and conversations to departments; operators only see their own workload.
+- **Areas & automatic routing**: assign flows and conversations to departments; active chats are routed to the least loaded operator in each area.
 - **Visual flow builder**: hierarchical menus (`message`, `menu`, `redirect`, `end`, etc.) stored in MySQL and served via Prisma.
-- **Real-time chat wall**: WhatsApp Web style UI with manual close button, inactivity auto-close (30 min by default) and WPPConnect delivery.
+- **Real-time workspace**: refreshed WhatsApp-style UI with conversation search, unread indicators and in-place close actions.
-- **Socket.io events**: conversations broadcast to rooms by user, role and area (`conversation:update`, `message:new`).
+- **Socket.io events**: conversations broadcast to rooms by user, role and area (`conversation:update`, `conversation:incoming`, `message:new`, `conversation:closed`).
-- **Scheduler**: closes inactive chats, logs events and sends the courtesy message via WPPConnect.
+- **Scheduler & auto-close**: closes inactive chats, logs events and sends the courtesy message via WPPConnect.
+- **Analytics dashboard**: live stats for active/closed chats and area distribution, plus latest bot activity.
 - **Full Prisma schema & SQL bootstrap**: includes flows, areas, conversations, messages, events, sessions.

 ---